• Travel over 50 – We are old not dead!

 The cake photo is from Turkish Food and Recipes and it’s a great place to find more information on Turkish food so don’t miss it.
 If you are looking for some fantastic traditional Turkish food recipes you will find them here.

-I know, I know it’s all very well to talk about this gorgeous food, but where do you go to eat some of it.
-Well, Anya of RoadisCalling blog has written a fabulous article on 15 Incredibly Delicious Places Where to Eat in Istanbul.
+I know I know it’s all very well to talk about this gorgeous food, but where do you go to eat some of it.
+Well, Anya of the RoadisCalling blog has written a fabulous article on 15 Incredibly Delicious Places Where to Eat in Istanbul.
 So if you are in the area check out some of her recommendations, you won’t be sorry.

 I hope you enjoy your trip to Turkey and get to try many new dishes and flavours while you are there.
+If you have been to Turkey what Turkish foods did you love?

 If you taste something I’ve missed let me know.